Chronic obstructive pulmonary disease: Other tests

-A chest X-ray is not useful to establish a diagnosis of COPD but it is of use in either excluding other conditions or including comorbidities such as pulmonary fibrosis and bronchiectasis.
+A chest X-ray is not useful to establish a diagnosis of COPD, but it is of use in either excluding other conditions or including comorbidities such as pulmonary fibrosis and bronchiectasis.
 Characteristic signs of COPD on X-ray include hyperinflation (shown by a flattened diaphragm and an increased retrosternal air space) and lung hyperlucency.
 A saber-sheath trachea may also be shown that is indicative of COPD.

 A CT scan is not routinely used except for the exclusion of bronchiectasis.
-An analysis of arterial blood is used to determine the need for oxygen supplementation and assess for high levels of carbon dioxide in the blood; this is recommended in those with an FEV1 less than 35% predicted, those with a peripheral oxygen saturation less than 92% and those with symptoms of congestive heart failure.
+Pulse oximetry measurement of peripheral oxygen saturation is recommended in people with clinical signs of respiratory failure or right heart failure.
+An analysis of arterial blood is recommended in those with a peripheral oxygen saturation of 92% or less to determine actual blood oxygen level and assess for high levels of carbon dioxide in the blood, which may have therapeutic implications such as need for non-invasive ventilation or oxygen supplementation.
 WHO recommends that all those diagnosed with COPD be screened for alpha-1 antitrypsin deficiency.

 Differential diagnosis

-COPD may need to be differentiated from other conditions such as congestive heart failure, asthma, bronchiectasis, tuberculosis, obliterative bronchiolitis and diffuse panbronchiolitis.
-The distinction between asthma and COPD is made on the basis of the symptoms, smoking history and whether airflow limitation is reversible with bronchodilators at spirometry.
+COPD may need to be differentiated from other conditions such as congestive heart failure, asthma, bronchiectasis, tuberculosis, obliterative bronchiolitis, lung cancer, and diffuse panbronchiolitis.
+The distinction between asthma and COPD is made based on the symptoms, smoking history and whether airflow limitation is reversible with bronchodilators at spirometry.
 Chronic bronchitis with normal airflow is not classified as COPD.